collaborativebioinformatics/graphbasedtuning/README.md

 ## Methodology
 ### Dataset
 38,617 drug-relationship-target triples were compiled from the Therapeutic Target Database [4], which are in “drug_relationship_target.csv”.
-URL to database: https://db.idrblab.net/ttd/
+URL to Therapeutic Target database: https://db.idrblab.net/ttd/

 Below is a knowledge graph generated from 20 sample triples.
 ![Sample Graph](/content/graph.png)